Major Power Rankings: 2025 PGA Championship Field

 52) Gary Woodland

 Woodland has always been an excellent driver – long and pretty straight.
 So it's no surprise he's made the cut in 10 of 13 PGAs, including seven of his past eight beginning with a T22 at Quail Hollow in 2017.
 He finished fifth at the 2021 Wells Fargo and T14 in 2023.
 He's ranked top-60 on Tour in both SG: Off-the-Tee and Approach, and just outside that in SG: Putting.
-Not bad for a guy who underwent brain surgery a little more than a year ago.
+Not bad for a guy who underwent brain surgery about 20 months ago.

 53) Adam Scott